pfunks/TCTest/test_faq.md

 There is also an **Explore** link in the main menu, where you can browse through posts based on tags.

+## How do I send money to another user?

+- From your wallet page, click the down arrow where your STEEM or Steem Dollars are displayed.
+- In the drop-down menu, click 'Transfer'.
+- Type the username of the account you want to send the STEEM/Steem Dollars to.
+- Enter the amount of STEEM/Steem Dollars to send.
+- Enter a memo to go along with the transaction (optional).
+- Click Submit.
+- You will be prompted for your password.
+You will need to enter your Active or Owner key.

-## How can I control whether I see "not safe for work" (NSFW) content?
+## How can I control whether I see "Not Safe For Work" (NSFW) content?

 By default, content that users have tagged as "NSFW" will be hidden, but a link will be shown to reveal the content.